io.randomseed.utils.map

 (map-keys-by-v f m)(map-keys-by-v f m dst)

-For each key and value of the given map m calls a function passed as the first argument (passing successive values during calls to it) and generates a map with keys updated by results returned by the function.
+For each key and value of the given map m calls a function passed as the first argument (passing successive values during calls to it) and generates a map with key names generated by results returned by the function.
 When the third argument is given then it should be a map on which operations are performed instead of using and empty map.

 map-of-sets-invert